|

 Penalties for a First Offense DUI

-The state of Mississippi has very strict laws surrounding DUI offenses.
-Drunk driving laws are in place to make the roads a safer place for all drivers, including the offender.
-Unfortunately, alcohol-impaired driving accounts for 18% of all traffic fatalities across the state.
+The state of Mississippi has strict laws surrounding DUI offenses.
+Drunk driving laws are designed to promote roadway safety for all motorists, including the accused driver.
+According to statewide traffic safety data, alcohol-impaired driving continues to contribute to a significant percentage of fatal crashes across Mississippi.

 Getting Arrested for a DUI